JustinSerrano/Assignment-3/README.md

 - **Remove Toys**: Search for toys by serial number and remove them from the inventory.
 - **Persistent Storage**: All inventory data is saved to `toys.txt` to maintain consistency between sessions.
 - **Exit Confirmation**: Prompts the user to save changes before exiting the application.
+- **Logging**: Tracks user activity and records events in the `application.log` file for monitoring and debugging purposes.

 ## Project Structure